 First, there should be a written policy in place to ensure employees do not fill out a consumer’s credit application.
 The credit application should always be filled out by the consumer and returned to the dealership for submission.
 Second, while it is preferred the consumer fill out the credit application while in the dealership, that is not realistic in today’s world.
 It is permissible for this to be handled over email, but at the very least a record needs to be kept of the outgoing email to the customer and incoming email containing the credit application.
 Third, under no circumstances should the dealership employee sign the customer’s name or submit an unsigned application.
 Fourth, when the consumer fills out the application and submits it electronically, before the submission, there needs to be a box that must be checked by the consumer, not only acknowledging that the information submitted is true and correct, but also that the consumer’s credit report will be pulled.
 Finally, if it is a joint application, it needs to be signed all parties applying for credit.

 It is impossible to avoid all risks, but having the consumer actually fill out their own credit application with the proper acknowledgments will go a long way to reduce the risk.
 In addition, having a strong policy in place regarding the submission of credit applications and communicating the policy in clear and certain terms to employees who directly work with customers will also help minimize exposure.

 Gregg D. Stevens is a Member in McGlinchey’s Dallas office, and part of the Consumer Financial Services Litigation team.
-He can be contacted at email@example.com or (214) 445-2406.Like This Post
+He can be contacted at firstname.lastname@example.org or (214) 445-2406.1 - Reader Likes This Post